Breast Cancer High Risk Program at Upstate

 - Breast imaging, including sonography, mammography, tomosynthesis and MRI

 - Medical and surgical options for reducing breast cancer risk

 Is This Program Right for You?

-All women are at risk for breast cancer.
-However, those facing a high-risk may want to consider special options for screening and prevention through the Breast Cancer High Risk Program.
+All women are at risk for breast cancer, and while rare, men can develop breast cancer as well.
+Individuals facing a high-risk may want to consider special options for screening and prevention through the Breast Cancer High Risk Program.
 You may be at an increased risk of developing breast cancer if you have ANY of the following:

 - A strong family history of breast cancer.
 This may include:

 - Multiple relatives diagnosed with breast cancer

 - Female relatives diagnosed with breast cancer younger than age 50 or diagnosed with bilateral breast cancer (both sides)